 There were no requested changes to the meeting agenda.
-Seeing and hearing no objections, the agenda was approved by acclamation as distributed on October 15, 2020.
+Seeing and hearing no objections, the agenda was approved by acclamation as presented.

-2. Approval of August 28, 2020 LRTP-AC Meeting Summary
+2. Approval of October 22, 2020 LRTP-AC Meeting Summary

 There were no comments or corrections to the August 28, 2020 LRTP-AC meeting summary.
-The LRTP Advisory Committee unanimously approved by acclamation the meeting summary of the August 28, 2020 meeting as presented.
+The LRTP Advisory Committee unanimously approved the meeting summary of the October 22, 2020 meeting by acclamation as presented.